ktbg/tasq/README.md

 Tasq is a react based front end application allowing users to create and manage to do lists.

-## Dependencies

-To run this application you'll need to run ```npm i``` to install the dependencies, which are as follows:

-- react
-- axios
-- react-router-dom
-- tailwindcss

 ## API and Data Sample

 To do list items are stored in an airtable api which returns data as follows: